nielsen2e/aws-bootcamp-cruddur-2023/journal/week1.md

 EXPOSE ${PORT}

-#This copies the run.sh script file from the build context to the root of the Docker image file system.
+#This copies the script.sh script file from the build context to the root of the Docker image file system.
 COPY script.sh /script.sh

-#This sets the executable permission on the run.sh file inside the Docker container.
+#This sets the executable permission on the script.sh file inside the Docker container.
 RUN chmod +x /script.sh

 CMD ["/script.sh"]